Coronaviruses: Information and News Updates

 - 3) Middle East Respiratory Syndrome Coronavirus (MERS-CoV) Formerly known as novel coronavirus 2012, and HCoV-EMC, it was first reported in 2012 in Saudi Arabia and has since caused illness in people in more than 25 other countries, including the U.S. Most people reported to have MERS-CoV infection developed severe acute respiratory illness, including fever, cough, and shortness of breath.
 Only two patients in the U.S. have ever tested positive for MERS-CoV infection - both in May 2014.

 - 4) Human coronavirus NL63 (HCoV-NL63, New Haven coronavirus (alpha coronavirus)) - Human coronavirus NL63, or HCoV-NL63, is a species of Alpha coronavirus that was identified in late 2004 in the Netherlands.
-Infection with the virus has been confirmed worldwide, and has an association with many common symptoms and diseases.
+Infection with the virus has been confirmed worldwide and is associated with many common symptoms and diseases.
 Associated diseases include mild to moderate upper respiratory tract infections, severe lower respiratory tract infection, croup, and bronchiolitis.

 - 5) Human coronavirus OC43 (HCoV-OC43 (beta coronavirus)) - Along with HCoV-229E, a species in the Alpha coronavirus genus, HCoV-OC43 are among the known viruses that cause the common cold in humans.
 Both viruses can cause severe lower respiratory tract infections, including pneumonia in infants, the elderly, and immunocompromised individuals such as those undergoing chemotherapy and those with HIV-AIDS.

 - 6) Newly discovered coronavirus (COVID-19), formerly known as Wuhan pneumonia or Wuhan coronavirus or nCov-19 - The virus has been named "SARS-CoV-2" and the disease it causes has been named "Coronavirus disease 2019" (abbreviated "COVID-19").
-On January 9, 2020, the World Health Organization (WHO) reported a novel (new) coronavirus was identified by Chinese authorities.
+On January 9, 2020, the World Health Organization (WHO) reported that Chinese authorities identified a novel (new) coronavirus.
 The virus is currently associated with an outbreak of pneumonia in Wuhan City, Hubei Province, China.
 Additional cases have been identified in a growing number of other international locations, including the United States.

 - 7) SARS-CoV - Beta coronavirus that causes severe acute respiratory syndrome, or SARS.
 First recognized in China in November 2002.
 It caused a worldwide outbreak in 2002-2003 with 8,098 probable cases, including 774 deaths.
 Since 2004, there have not been any known cases of SARS-CoV infection reported anywhere in the world.